Table of Contents

 Additional references

-D. The image shows cells with round nuclei, abundant eosinophilic cytoplasm, inconspicuous nucleoli and minimal pleomorphism, representative of an epithelioid type GIST.
-This subtype is commonly seen in patients with an SDH deficient GIST, which are most often due to mutations in the SDHA subunit; however, rare mutations in the other subunits have also been identified.
-The majority of GIST result from mutations in the KIT (75%) or PDGFR-α (10%) proto-oncogenes.
-They are usually found in the stomach and are composed of a spindle, versus epithelioid, population.
-More recently, there have been reports suggesting patients with neurofibromatosis 1 (NF1) mutations are predisposed to GIST development.
+D. SDHA.
+The image shows cells with round nuclei, abundant eosinophilic cytoplasm, inconspicuous nucleoli and minimal pleomorphism, representative of an epithelioid type GIST.
+This subtype is commonly seen in patients with an SDH deficient GIST, which is most often due to mutations in the SDHA subunit; however, rare mutations in the other subunits have also been identified.
+Answer E is incorrect because while SDHC mutations can also result in SDH deficient GISTs, they are much less common than SDHA mutations.
+Thus, SDHC is not the most likely mutation in this scenario.
+The majority of GISTs result from mutations in the KIT (75%) or PDGFRα (10%) proto-oncogenes.
+They are usually found in the stomach and are composed of spindle (versus epithelioid) cells.
+Answer A is incorrect because although KIT mutations account for ~75% of GISTs overall, they are not commonly seen in SDH deficient, epithelioid type GISTs.
+Answer C is incorrect because while PDGFRA mutations are found in ~10% of GISTs, they typically present with spindled morphology and occur in older adults.
+They are not the most common mutations seen in epithelioid GISTs in young individuals.
+More recently, there have been reports suggesting patients with neurofibromatosis 1 (NF1 mutations) are predisposed to GIST development.
+However, answer B is incorrect because GIST in patients with NF1 mutations occur more commonly in the small intestine and will show spindled morphology.

 Comment Here